Chevyself/commons/README.md

-# Starbox
+# Commons

-Starbox is a package of utility Java classes to make coding easier and finish things quicker for the Starfish Studios' projects.
+Commons is a package of utility Java classes to make coding easier and finish things quicker for the Starfish Studios' projects.

 # Documentation